mjbenefiel/react-stuff/react-redux/readme.md

 - Central data store for all app data
 - Any component can access data from it
 - Makes state management easy
+- subscribe() just lets you know every time the store changes

 Redux process